rukasakurai/durable_test_app/README.md

    npm run build
    ```

-2. Deploy the built frontend using one of these methods:
+5. Deploy the built frontend using one of these methods:

-   #### Option 1: Azure Static Web Apps

    ```powershell
    # Define variables